mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 want from the Mode in the selection tool options: Pixel or Vector.

 Vector selections can modify as any other vector shape with the “Shape Handle” tool, if you try to paint on a vector selection it will be converted into a pixel selection.
 Pixel selections can be painted with any tool.
 You can also convert vector shapes to selection.
-In turn, vector selections can be made from vector shapes, and vector shapes can be converted to vector selections using the options in the selections menu.
+In turn, vector selections can be made from vector shapes, and vector shapes can be converted to vector selections using the options in the :guilabel:`Selection` menu.
 Krita will add a new vector layer for this shape.

 One of
 the most common reasons to use vector selections is that they give you